Metal and Stone Lamp (Conical) |

 Product Description

-The Metal & Stone lamp, first seen at Geoffrey Bawa’s home in Colombo, was created for a specific purpose – to highlight a beautiful metal artefact gifted to him by from a dear friend.
+The Metal and Stone lamp, first seen at Geoffrey Bawa’s home in Colombo, was created for a specific purpose—to highlight a beautiful metal artefact gifted to him by a dear friend.

 Phantom Hands’ re-edition of this lamp honours the Sri Lankan master’s understanding that the lamp is an open-ended invitation to engage—to place something you love in the spotlight, and in doing so, turn a static object into a personal dialogue.

-In keeping with contemporary needs, the solid granite is replaced with a lightweight composite stone, developed as a result of experiments with stone and concrete aggregates by the Phantom Hands R&D team.
-The original galvanised iron metal components with machined stainless steel and aluminium.
-The lamp is available is a clear natural finish or a black powder coated finish.
+In keeping with contemporary needs, our re-edition replaces the solid granite of the original with a lightweight composite, developed through experiments with stone and concrete aggregates, by Phantom Hands’ research team.
+The original’s galvanised iron components have been replaced with machined stainless steel and aluminium.
+The lamp is available in a clear natural finish, or a black, powder-coated finish.

 Product Specification